Hacker0x01/docs.hackerone.com/docs/hackers/disclosure.md

 Option | Details
 ------ | -------
-Full | Upon disclosure, the contents of the report will be visible to participants in your private program.
+Full | Upon disclosure, the contents of the report will be visible to other hackers in the private program.
-Limited | Only the summary and timeline of activity will be visible to participants in your private program.
+Limited | Only the summary and timeline of activity will be visible to other hackers in the private program.

 > Disclosure for private programs is currently in the beta phase.
 You'll be able to disclose reports for private programs if the program has opted-in to this feature.